oven-sh/bun/docs/guides/ecosystem/systemd.md

 ---

-To update the service, edit the contents of the service file then reload the daemon.
+To update the service, edit the contents of the service file, then reload the daemon.

 ```bash
 sudo systemctl daemon-reload